neerajbansal804/msg/data/prayer/english_index.md

 What one deserve, that must befall

-To whom and how,
+To Whom and how,

 You know that all

-The ends, the means, is your wish
+The ends, the means, is your Wish

-Supreme.
+supreme.

 ```

 ### Study time

-##Prayer before study
+## Prayer before study

 ```